[Updated February 2021]

 5) Taking diuretics, heart medications, asthma medication, birth control pills, or estrogen replacement therapy.
 These medications increase magnesium excretion through the kidneys and can lead to deficiency.

 6) Drinking dark colored carbonated beverages.
 The phosphates contained in dark beverages bind with magnesium in the body to reduce your magnesium levels.

 In the “old days,” when I used to own and oversee my medical practice we would have patients come into the clinic for high dose vitamin and mineral IV therapy.
 These IVs had large doses of magnesium, as well as other vitamins and minerals and patients usually felt tremendously better after receiving them each week.
 The IVs weren’t without fault-they were expensive, $75-$90 a treatment, required one and half hours to be administered and their results were short lived.

-The CFS/Fibro Formula is loaded with the high doses of the essential nutrients including all the vitamins, minerals, essential fatty acids, amino acids, malic acid, and extra magnesium (680mg).
+The New Fibro Formula is loaded with the high doses of the essential nutrients including all the vitamins, minerals, essential fatty acids, amino acids, malic acid, and extra magnesium (500mg).